cerner/terra-toolkit/packages/terra-open-source-scripts/README.md

 ## Node version support

 This package was developed and tested using Node 10 up to Node 14.
-This package has not been thoroughly tested using Node 16 or greater.
-No known issues have been reported in newer Node versions, so this package is set to allow Node version 10 or greater.
-However, consumers utilizing Node 16 or greater should use this package at their own risk.
+Consumers using Node 16 or greater are advised to use it at their own risk since those versions are not officially supported due to lack of thorough testing.

 ## Versioning